what is a copay in health insurance

 5. Accumulation: Copayments do not accumulate towards the deductible.
 Each copay is a separate payment.
 In contrast, payments made toward the deductible accumulate over time until the full deductible amount is reached.

-See also lost job health insurance
+See also How to compare international health insurance

 Who Should Opt for Co-pay?